Part-time, work-based, short courses

 - You can shape the learning plan to complement your overall business aims

 - Allows your company to become more efficient without employees having to leave their workplace to attend university

 If you have not been in education for some time have you considered an Access to Higher Education course which will prepare you for studying at university level?
 Offered in a range of subject areas, the courses can be studied full-time over one year or part-time over two years and successful completion gains you the necessary entry requirement for higher education.
-These are run locally at many further education providers including Yale College and Deeside College.
+These are run locally at many further education providers including Coleg Cambria in Deeside and Wrexham.